 385 universities are privately managed and 394 are in rural area.

 Out of total universities 16 are women universities present in various states of India like; 3 in Rajasthan, 2 in Tamil Nadu and 1 each in Andhra Pradesh, Assam, Bihar, Delhi, Haryana, Himachal Pradesh, Maharashtra, Uttarakhand, Karnataka, West Bengal and Odisha.

 There are 110 dual-mode universities (offer education through distance mode as well), which the max 13 in Tamil Nadu alone.

 There are 548 General, 142 Technical, 63 Agriculture & Allied, 58 Medical, 23 Law, 13 Sanskrit and 9 Language Universities and rest 106 Universities are of other Categories.
 Also find the list of universities are which are not approved by UGC & are categorized as Fake Universities.

 Colleges are the small institutions which offer Undergraduate courses and can be the part of universities.

 Below are the key findings of the survey about colleges:

-There are 39050 colleges listed on AISHE web, out of which 38061 have responded in the survey.
+There are 39050 colleges listed on the AISHE web, out of which 38061 have responded in the survey.
+There are 39931 colleges listed on the AISHE web, out of which 38179 have responded in the survey.

-The highest number of colleges in India are in Uttar Pradesh, Maharashtra, Karnataka, Rajasthan, Andhra Pradesh, Tamil Nadu, Gujarat and Madhya Pradesh.
+The highest number of colleges in India are in Uttar Pradesh, Maharashtra, Karnataka, Rajasthan, Haryana, Tamil Nadu, Gujarat, and Madhya Pradesh.

 11.04% Colleges - Exclusively for Women.